 But at least, the functionality works.

-If you want to know more about Logic Apps Best practices, Tips and Tricks, you can download my handbook for free: The Ultimate Azure Logic Apps Handbook: 50 Expert Tips & Best Practices.
+If you want to know more about Logic Apps Best practices, tips, and tricks, you can download my handbook for free: The Ultimate Azure Logic Apps Handbook: 50 Expert Tips & Best Practices.

 I hope you find this helpful!
 If you liked the content or found it useful and want to help me write more, you can consider buying (or helping to buy) my son a Star Wars Lego set.